How to Watermark a Photo: Protect & Promote Your Work

 I like to remind creatives that the point of a watermark is simple.
 To let your customers know about your amazing products.
 A lot of people cater to the negative and slap the name, logo, or web address across the whole picture that takes away from your product.
 Makes it look messy and unprofessional.
 This method is catered to the VERY small few who try to use your photo – “fighting” them doesn’t help you grow.

+Pro Tip: Your watermark should complement your photo, not compete with it.
 You will grow faster if you keep it professional.
 Simply place the watermark in a location that accents your product.

 How to Apply a Watermark Easily